zeynepalkoc/Enabling-SSL-for.Kafka.ClientsV/README.md

 # Enabling SSL for Kafka Clients

-It is ensured that the necessary certificates are created to encrypt the traffic between Kafka Brokers and clients.
+Ensuring secure communication between Kafka brokers and clients involves creating the necessary certificates for traffic encryption.
+This process includes setting up a Certificate Authority (CA) or using an existing one to generate server and client certificates.
+These certificates are then configured in Kafka's properties files to enable SSL encryption, ensuring that all data transferred between brokers and clients is encrypted and secure.

 ### Creating Certificates
 * chmod +x creating_certificates_for_kafka.sh